murraycadzow/bReakingbad/README.md

   [![Travis build status](https://travis-ci.org/murraycadzow/bReakingbad.svg?branch=master)](https://travis-ci.org/murraycadzow/bReakingbad)
   <!-- badges: end -->

-The goal of bReakingbad is to ...
+The goal of bReakingbad is to nicely format p-values based on a threshold to sciencific notation in a markdown table.

 ## Installation